-While the use of cheques has been declining with the growing popularity of debit, mobile and credit card payments, financial institutions in Canada still process millions of cheques every year.
+While the use of cheques has been declining with the growing popularity of debit, e-transfers, mobile and credit card payments, financial institutions in Canada still process millions of cheques every year.

 When you write a cheque to pay for a purchase or a service, you are asking your bank to transfer those funds to an individual or organization.
 This process can take a few days, but for most cheques, the bank will make the funds available to the person or organization you are paying right away.
 Here are some things to consider when using cheques:

 - Non-sufficient funds (NSF) charges - If you deposit a cheque and there is not enough money in the cheque-writer’s account to cover the cheque, the cheque will be returned to your bank noting there are non-sufficient funds.
 If your bank had given you immediate access to the funds, it will then remove the funds from your account.
-If you were the cheque-writer, very often your financial institution will charge an NSF fee.
+If you were the cheque-writer, your financial institution will charge an NSF fee.
 You can avoid these fees by ensuring there is enough money in your account to cover the cheques that you write.